 Swaddle (4 months & under)

-Swaddling for procedures works well with infants who aren't sitting up yet.
+Swaddling for shots and procedures works well with infants who aren't sitting up yet.
 You can add a pillow to support your arm if needed.

 Leave baby's arm(s) or leg(s) out depending on what extremity medical staff needs access to for the procedure.